 • Do you worry about your health and taking regular medication?

 • Have you had a fall recently and are unsure of the reason why?

 • Is your current home difficult to manage in terms of paying bills, maintenance and upkeep?

-Alternatively we shall be happy to discuss other appropriate care options for you in line with your particular health and social needs.
+Alternatively, we shall be happy to discuss other appropriate care options for you in line with your particular health and social needs.

 You may be entitled to receive Attendance Allowance.
 This is currently non means tested and will help you to receive support in the home or pay towards your care fees in a care home if self funding.

 For a family member(s) trying to keep an eye on a parent or senior, perhaps from a distance, or when trying to juggle other family or work commitments, can be extremely stressful.
-Choosing the right moment to discuss additional care in the home or a move into an appropriate care home can feel very uncomfortable and cause friction between family members.
-At times it is easy to shy away from having that difficult conversation and easier to wait until ‘later on in the year’.
+Choosing the right moment to discuss additional care in the home or a move into an appropriate care home can feel uncomfortable and may cause friction between family members.
+At times it is easy to shy away from having that ‘difficult conversation’ and easier to wait until ‘later on in the year’.
 Sometimes having that awkward conversation is taken out of your hands, especially when a crisis is reached and a prompt decision has to be made.

 • Have you noticed changes in eating habits, loss of weight or skipped meals?